-There were no new standards adopted by the Company during the year.
+There were no new standards adopted by the Company during the year, which had a material impact on the Company's financial statements.

-Recent Accounting Pronouncements not yet adopted
+Recent Accounting Pronouncements not yet Adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2022 and have not been early adopted in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2023 and have not been early adopted in preparing these financial statements.
 None of these are expected to have a material effect on the financial statements.